 The Prospective Marriage visa allows you to travel to Australia to marry your prospective spouse and apply for a Partner visa.

-This visa is suitable for individuals that are in a relationship with a person from overseas, but do not have enough evidence to lodge a Partner visa application.
+This visa is suitable for individuals that are in a relationship with an Australian partner, but do not have enough evidence to lodge a Partner visa application.

 There are 4 main aspects of the relationship that the Department of Home Affairs will consider when assessing any partner visa application: